vyapp/vy/README.md

 provide all kind of functionalities that varies from accessing irc or email checking.

 There is no need for a mouse with vy, everything is made from the keyboard.
-There are tons of key commands to help you spare a lot of time when programming or just editing some text. vy has a powerful set of key commands that permits you to quickly switch the cursor to a given position.
+There are tons of key commands to help you spare a lot of time when programming or just editing some text. vy has a handy set of key commands that permits you to quickly switch the cursor to a given position.

-There is a powerful feature that permits making the cursor jump to positions in the visible region of the file that match a given pattern.
+There is a smart feature that permits making the cursor jump to positions in the visible region of the file that match a given pattern.
 Such a plugin spares a lot of time in almost all situations.

 vy has a plugin that implements a mode to quickly jump backwards/forwards to a given character.
 It is possible